Carlton, Texas: History

 Prosperity came to an end in the 1930s, however.
-Effects of the boll weevil blight of the 1920s and the Great Depression had dire effect on Carlton.
+Effects of the boll weevil blight of the 1920s and the Great Depression exacted a dire toll on Carlton.
 The railroad was abandoned in 1934, and by 1940 the population had fallen to 400.
 The declining population led to the closing of the Carlton schools in 1969 and by 1980 the reported population had dropped to seventy, a figure it maintained through to the 2000 Census.

+Demographics

+Carlton first appeared as a census designated place in the 2020 U.S. census.

+2020 Census

 Education

 Carlton is served by the Hico Independent School District.

 Miscellaneous

-Portions of Carlton's ZIP code: 76436 extend into neighboring areas of Comanche and Erath Counties in Central Texas.
-Carlton has one large historic town cemetery located on the north side of Fm-2823 going from Carlton west towards the Comanche County line.
+Portions of Carlton's ZIP code: 76436 extend into neighboring areas of Comanche and Erath counties in Central Texas.
+Carlton has one large historic town cemetery, located on the north side of Fm-2823, going from Carlton west towards the Comanche County line.